jaemin-song876/jaemin-song876/README.md

 # Welcome to My GitHub!

 ## About Me
 Hi!
 I'm Jaemin Song, a graduate student in Industrial and Systems Engineering at Texas A&M University.
-I have a background in Industrial Engineering and a strong interest in applying data science to real-world problems — especially those at the intersection of biomedical systems and engineering analytics.
+With a strong foundation in data science and deep learning, I’m passionate about applying analytical methods to real-world challenges—especially in biomedical systems and engineering analytics.

 Currently, I’m part of the [Hoyt Lab](https://hoytlab.engr.tamu.edu/research-2/), where I work on biomedical data analysis, particularly involving high-frequency ultrasound signal data.
 My goal is to apply industrial engineering methodologies and machine learning to biomedical datasets to uncover patterns, support diagnosis, and improve healthcare decision-making.